tombye/trexit/_posts/2017-10-13-spanish-laundrettes.markdown

 We're leaving Spain soon so I want to talk about one of the best things in it.
 Laundrettes.

 Laundrettes in Spain are fully automatic.
-I mean they have no staff.
+They don't have any staff.
 Customers set up and run the washing and drying machines themselves.

 It works really well because the whole process has been so well designed.